 There are many more triggering types available, getting more complex as the respective device under test does.
 There is also no requirement to trigger on the signal itself – you may just as well trigger on a related signal.

-However, if you still look for technical advice, contact our technical hotline (LINK to.
-The US 1st Contact) first.
+However, if you still look for technical advice, contact our technical hotline first.

-Alternatively, find your very own oscilloscope on the Keysight Used Equipment Platform (LINK).
+Alternatively, find your very own oscilloscope on the Keysight Used Equipment Platform.
 Whether its triggering or other functionalities, used Keysight often have better specifications at lower prices than comparable new models, offering fantastic value for money.